tomzhang/libvma/README.txt

 Default value is 10

 VMA_SELECT_SKIP_OS
-Similar to VMA_RX_SKIP_OS, but in select(), poll() or epoll_wait() this will force the VMA to check the non offloaded fd even though an offloaded socket has ready packets found while polling.
+This will force the VMA to check the non offloaded fd even though an offloaded socket has ready packets found while polling.
 Default value is 4

 VMA_PROGRESS_ENGINE_INTERVAL